doamatto/gulp-eslint/README.md

 	.pipe(eslint.formatEach('compact', process.stderr));
 ```

-For additional examples, look through the [example directory](https://github.com/adametry/gulp-eslint/tree/master/example).
+For additional examples, look through the [example directory](https://github.com/doamatto/gulp-eslint/tree/master/example).

 ## API
-You can read this plugin's documentation [here](https://github.com/flaganalytics/gulp-eslint/wiki), which should answer all your questions you might have.
-If you still have some, see if an issue hasn't already been made and (if it isn't a duplicate) [create an issue](https://github.com/flaganalytics/gulp-eslint/issues).
+You can read this plugin's documentation [here](https://github.com/doamatto/gulp-eslint/wiki), which should answer all your questions you might have.
+If you still have some, see if an issue hasn't already been made and (if it isn't a duplicate) [create an issue](https://github.com/doamatto/gulp-eslint/issues).
 We'll try to help out ASAP.

 ## Configuration
 ESLint may be configured explicity by using any of the following plugin options: `config`, `rules`, `globals`, or `env`.
 If the [useEslintrc option](#useEslintrc) is not set to `false`, ESLint will attempt to resolve a file by the name of `.eslintrc` within the same directory as the file to be linted.
 If not found there, parent directories will be searched until `.eslintrc` is found or the directory root is reached.

 ## Ignore Files
 ESLint will ignore files that do not have a `.js` file extension at the point of linting ([some plugins](https://github.com/contra/gulp-coffee) may change file extensions mid-stream).
 This avoids unintentional linting of non-JavaScript files.

 ESLint will also detect an `.eslintignore` file at the cwd or a parent directory.
 See the [ESLint docs](https://eslint.org/docs/user-guide/configuring#ignoring-files-and-directories) to learn how to construct this file.

 ## Extensions
 ESLint results are attached as an "eslint" property to the vinyl files that pass through a Gulp.js stream pipeline.
 This is available to streams that follow the initial `eslint` stream.
 The [eslint.result](#result) and [eslint.results](#results) methods are made available to support extensions and custom handling of ESLint results.

-#### Gulp-Eslint Extensions:
+#### Gulp ESLint Extensions:
 * [gulp-eslint-if-fixed](https://github.com/lukeapage/gulp-eslint-if-fixed)
 * [gulp-eslint-threshold](https://github.com/krmbkt/gulp-eslint-threshold)